 can knock you off center, but if you recognize this and seek to restore your sense

-of balance, you can move toward a state of equilibrium.
-First, let's look at the aspects
+of balance, you can move toward a state of balance (equilibrium).
+First, let's look

-of cancer associated with stress, and then focus on how you can cope with it by finding
+at the aspects of cancer linked to stress.
+Then we’ll focus on how you can cope with